Prime Quality TFS ( Tin Free Steel) for Can Cap

 - The thickness of tinplate directly affects its strength.
 Generally, a thicker tinplate will have higher strength and rigidity compared to a thinner tinplate.
 This is because the increased thickness provides more material to resist deformation and withstand external forces.
 Thicker tinplate can also offer better protection against impacts and punctures, making it suitable for applications that require enhanced strength and durability.

-- Q: What are the main challenges in tinplate canning process?
+- Q: What are the advantages of using tinplate for shipping containers?

 Send your message to us